 The amendment is effective for annual reporting periods beginning on or after January 1, 2022 and must be applied retrospectively to items of property, plant and equipment made available for use on or after the beginning of the earliest period presented when the entity first applies the amendment.
-The Group has not yet considered the potential impact of the amendments to the standard on the Group's consolidated financial statements, if any.
+The Group does not deduct any proceeds received from charging sessions when the Group is preparing its chargers for its intended use.
+Therefore, this amendment is not expected to have an impact on the Group's consolidated financial statements.